haoz19/haoz19.github.io/_pages/about.md

 I was fortunate to work as a researcher in the [Shanghai AI Lab](https://www.shlab.org.cn/) and [CUHK, SZ](https://www.cuhk.edu.cn/en).

-Looking for a research internship in 2025 Summer.
-I'm open to discussions and collaborations, so feel free to reach out！
+I'm open to discussions and collaborations, so feel free to reach out！ If you're in a similar situation as I was—switching majors, taking a gap year, and feeling anxious—I'd be more than happy to chat with you.

 News
 ======